Last Glacial Period: Würm glaciation (Alps)

 Violet: the extent of the Alpine ice sheet in the Würm glaciation.
-Blue: extent in earlier ice ages.
+Blue: extent in earlier glacial periods.

 The term Würm is derived from Würm, a river in the Alpine foreland, roughly marking the maximum glacier advance of this particular glacial period.
 The Alps were where the first systematic scientific research on ice ages was conducted by Louis Agassiz at the beginning of the 19th century.
 Here, the Würm glaciation of the LGP was intensively studied.
 Pollen analysis, the statistical analyses of microfossilized plant pollens found in geological deposits, chronicled the dramatic changes in the European environment during the Würm glaciation.
-During the height of Würm glaciation, c.
-24,000 BP, most of western and central Europe and Eurasia was open steppe-tundra, while the Alps presented solid ice fields and montane glaciers.
+During the height of Würm glaciation, most of western and central Europe and Eurasia was open steppe-tundra, while the Alps presented solid ice fields and montane glaciers.
 Scandinavia and much of Britain were under ice.

 During the Würm, the Rhône Glacier covered the whole western Swiss plateau, reaching today's regions of Solothurn and Aargau.
 In the region of Bern, it merged with the Aar glacier.
 The Rhine Glacier is currently the subject of the most detailed studies.
 Glaciers of the Reuss and the Limmat advanced sometimes as far as the Jura.
 Montane and piedmont glaciers formed the land by grinding away virtually all traces of the older Günz and Mindel glaciation, by depositing base moraines and terminal moraines of different retraction phases and loess deposits, and by the proglacial rivers' shifting and redepositing gravels.
 Beneath the surface, they had profound and lasting influence on geothermal heat and the patterns of deep groundwater flow.